TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SystemRegistry/Index.rst

          The entry's key.
 Together with the namespace, the key is unique for the whole table.
 The key can be any string to identify the entry.
 It's recommended to use dots as dividers if necessary.
-In this way, the naming is similar to the syntax already known in TypoScript.
+In this way, the naming is similar to the syntax already known in `TypoScript`:pn:.

  - :Field: